||Contact | A-Z Health Index | Events & Meetings|

-The Health Facility Systems receive and process license and renewal applications for Nursing Facilities, Assisted Living Centers, Adult Day Care Centers, Residential Care Homes, Continuum of Care Facilities, and Specialized Facilities for Individuals with Intellectual Disabilities or Developmental Disabilities* or Alzheimer’s disease.
+The Health Facility Systems receive and process license and renewal applications for Nursing Facilities, Assisted Living Centers, Adult Day Care Centers, Residential Care Homes, Continuum of Care Facilities, and Specialized Facilities for Individuals with Intellectual Disabilities or Alzheimer’s disease.
 The program also administers the certificate of need regulations for nursing facilities and psychiatric and chemical dependency facilities.

 The Nurse Aide and Nontechnical Services Workers Registry reviews and approves nurse aide training and testing programs; maintains the State’s registry for providers to confirm the employment eligibility of nurse aides and nontechnical services workers; and, reviews and approves curriculum for activity director and social services director courses.

 The Managed Care Systems certifies workplace medical plans under the Workers’ Compensation Act and independent review organizations.
 The program administers the quality review process for Health Maintenance Organizations.

 The Home Care Administrator Registry certifies home care administrators, maintains the administrator registry and ensures standards for administrator preparedness programs.

 The Jail Inspection Division inspects all city and county jails at least once each year to ensure they follow the standards for jail operation.

 The Oklahoma National Background Check Program provides a web portal for pre-employment screening and access to fingerprint based national background checks staff with direct patient access working in a variety of health care settings.
 This program is authorized under the Long Term Care Security Act [63 O.S.
 Section 1-1944].

 Q: Where do I make a complaint about nursing, assisted living, residential, or adult day care facilities?